-Cathy Woodson – Vice Chair
+Cathy Woodson – Chair

 Cathy is an active member of an inner city parish in the Diocese of Richmond.
 At the parish level, she has served as youth minister, Adult Faith Formation Coordinator, Social Justice Coordinator, and on a local Catholic school board of directors.
 At the diocesan level, she served on the Commission for Black Catholics, Women Commission, and the Justice & Peace Commission.
 Currently, she is in her 3rd year of service on the Pax Christi Anti-Racism Team.
 Cathy’s professional work has been with 501c3 organizations, providing direct services and advocacy, and for the past 15 years, working as a community organizer with a statewide grassroots organization in Virginia.
 Her community organizing work has been with communities whose voices are traditionally unheard, so her focus is working with those affected by injustices and moving them to advocate for themselves.

-Cynthia Morris-Colbert – Treasurer
+Nancy Oetter – Treasurer